 Since the initial labelling requirements of California Proposition 65 have been overused in order to avoid any kind of liability, risk of exposition became unclear for consumers.
 Therefore, these requirements have been reworked to be more concrete and provide helpful content and information to the public.
 The new labelling requirements of Prop.
 65 have become effective on August 30th, 2018.

 As the new regulatory program includes provisions for internet sales, the new warning label requirements are already raising issues of concern.
 This, in addition to specific new requirements for retailers, makes it an issue for all to consider, regardless of whether a company’s facility is based in California.

-Free Webinar – Get an update on the new California Proposition 65 warning label changes
+Video – Get an update on the new California Proposition 65 warning label changes

 Join Eva Hink and Marcos Medalla to get an update on the new warning label changes and learn how to keep your company in compliance.